Skip to Content

 • Medical Necessity: In some cases, defendants may argue that they possessed or used drugs for legitimate medical reasons.
 This defense may be more applicable in situations where the defendant has a valid prescription for a controlled substance.

-• Crime Lab Errors: If the evidence has been tested in a crime lab, the defense might challenge the accuracy and reliability of the lab's procedures and results, potentially leading to the exclusion of certain evidence.
+• Crime Lab Errors: If the evidence has been tested in a crime lab, the defense might challenge the accuracy and reliability of the lab's procedures and results, potentially leading to the exclusion of specific evidence.

 Don't leave your future to chance.
-Our legal team will help you understand your legal options and guide you through the entire legal process, working tirelessly to protect your rights and your freedom.
+Our legal team will help you understand your legal options and guide you through the entire legal process, working tirelessly to protect your rights and freedom.

 Contact Strickland Agner Pittman Today